 1) Letters written by a friend, spouse, or family member

-2) Statements written by military co-workers
+2) Letters written by military co-workers

 Let’s take a closer look at the type of information included in each buddy statement.